-(G) Protective eyewear must be washed and disinfected between each patient or when visibly soiled.

-(3) Handling of Sharp Instruments

-- (A) Precautions must be taken in order to prevent injuries caused by needles, scalpels, and other sharp instruments or devices when: - 1.
-Performing procedures, including but not limited to venipuncture; - Cleaning used instruments; - 3.
-Disposing of used needles; and - 4.
-Handling sharp instruments after procedures. - (B) To prevent needle stick injuries, optometrists and staff shall be instructed in the proper handling of needles, including but not limited to when needles must not be recapped, or purposely bent or broken by hand, removed from disposable syringes, or otherwise manipulated by hand. - (C) Optometrists and staff must be instructed to place disposable syringes and needles, scalpel blades and other sharp items in puncture resistant containers following their use.
-Puncture resistant containers shall be provided and shall be located as close as practical to the area where needles and syringes are in use. - (D) Pursuant to Cal/OSHA's Bloodborne Pathogens Standard, Title 8, Cal.
+- (G) Face shields and Protective eyewear must be washed and disinfected between each patient or when visibly soiled. - (3) Handling of Sharp Instruments - (A) Precautions must be taken in order to prevent injuries caused by needles, scalpels, and other sharp instruments or devices when: - 1.-(i) Performing procedures, including but not limited to venipuncture; - 2. (ii) Cleaning used instruments; - 3. (iii) Disposing of used needles; and - 4.-(iv) Handling sharp instruments after procedures. - (B) To prevent needle stick injuries, optometrists, assistants in the office of an the optometrist, and staff shall should be instructed in the proper handling of needles, including but not limited to when needles must should not be recapped, or purposely bent or broken by hand, removed from disposable syringes, or otherwise manipulated by hand. - (C) Optometrists, assistants in the office of an optometrist, and staff must be instructed to place disposable syringes and needles, scalpel blades and other sharp items in puncture resistant containers following their use.
+Puncture resistant containers shall should be provided and shall should be located as close as practical to the area where needles and syringes are in use. - (D) Pursuant to Cal/OSHA's Bloodborne Pathogens Standard, Title 8, Cal.
 Code Regs., Section 5193, employers governed by this rule must establish, maintain, review and update at least annually and whenever necessary their Exposure Control Plan to reflect changes in technology that eliminate or reduce exposure to bloodborne pathogens, and establish and maintain a Sharps Injury Log.
-This rule applies to all employers with employees who have occupational exposure to blood or other potentially infectious materials. - (E) Optometrists and staff shall adhere to all federal and state requirements for handling of sharp instruments (including but not limited to the Medical Waste Management Act, California Health and Safety Code sections 117600-118360).

-(4) Disinfection Requirements

-- (A) Germicides and/or disinfectants must be used in order to eliminate most of all pathogenic microorganisms from inanimate objects, such as medical devices or equipment.
-If there are questions on how to disinfect a particular medical device, the office may contact the manufacturer of the product. - (B) Contact lenses and carrying cases used in trial and follow-up fittings shall be handled in the following manner: - 1.
-Discarding the trial contact lenses is recommended.
-This procedure however is inapplicable to rigid gas permeable and non-disposable hydrogel trial contact lenses. - 2.
-Disinfecting between each fitting by one of the following regimens: - a.
-U.S. Food and Drug Administration (FDA) approved chemical disinfection system appropriate for the contact lens type. - b.
-Heat disinfection.
+This rule applies to all employers with employees who have occupational exposure to blood or other potentially infectious materials. - (E) The oOptometrists, assistants, and staff shall adhere to all federal and state requirements for handling of sharp instruments (including but not limited to the Medical Waste Management Act, California Health and Safety Code sections 117600-118360). - (4) Instrument Disinfection Requirements - (A) Germicides and/or disinfectants must be used in order to eliminate most of all pathogenic microorganisms from inanimate objects, such as medical devices or equipment.
+If there are questions on how to disinfect a particular medical device, the office may should contact the manufacturer of the product. - (B) Contact lenses and carrying cases used in trial and follow-up fittings shall should be handled in the following manner: - 1. (i) Discarding the trial contact lenses is recommended.
+This procedure however is inapplicable to rigid gas permeable and non-disposable hydrogel trial contact lenses. - 2. (ii) Disinfecting between each fitting by one of the following regimens: - a.
+(1) U.S. Food and Drug Administration (FDA) approved chemical disinfection system appropriate for the contact lens type.